Relations Between Adjacency and Modularity Graph Partitioning: Dominant Eigenvectors of Modularity and Adjacency Matrices

-The utility of this error helps us gauge the number of terms that are required to obtain a given level of accuracy when approximating the dominant eigenvector of the modularity matrix with eigenvectors of the adjacency matrix.
+\end{proof} We can use the error provided in \thmref{thm4} to gauge the number of terms we will need to approximate the dominant eigenvector of the modularity matrix with eigenvectors of the adjacency matrix to achieve a given level of accuracy.